AbsIbs/H1N1_flu_vaccine_project/README.md

 ## Methodology

+After thoroughly cleaning and reviewing the data, we are now ready to build some models!
 Listed below are the classifiers that we used to create our models:
 <ul>
   <li>Logistic Regression</li>
   <li>Decision Tree</li>